+Paranormal investigators must know about paranormal activity and how to detect its presence.
 When paranormal investigators receive a case, it is often because home or business owners have noticed signs of paranormal activity.
-While such observations are paramount to an investigation, serious investigators seek to use scientific instruments to discover whether the activity has any evidentiary basis.
+While such observations are paramount to an investigation, serious investigators seek to use technical instruments to discover whether the activity has any evidentiary basis.

 Before you begin an investigation, walk through the location and take readings with all equipment you plan to use so you can establish a baseline.
 Record these on a chart so you can refer to them when you review the data.